chrisk314/django-celery-docker-example/README.md

 # Django Celery Docker Example

 This is a minimal example demonstrating how to set up the components of a Django app behind an Nginx proxy with Celery workers using Docker.

+## This repo is now archived
+Seems like this repo still attracts a lot of views despite being very old!
+I am not maintaining this repo.
+It was originally created as an example to illustrate some basic docker concepts to colleagues.
+Some of the details are probably out of date by now.
+I no longer use Django.
+FastAPI or Golang is my go to these days.

 ## Install